Sony FX3 is officially its smallest, cheapest cinema camera for pro filmmakers

 The Sony FX3 has officially landed – and as expected, it's the smallest, cheapest Sony cinema camera so far and a compelling alternative to the excellent Sony A7S III.

-Both the Sony FX3 and Sony A7S III are 12.1MP full-frame cameras that are compatible with Sony's E-Mount lenses and can shoot 4K/60p video.
-But the FX3 sits in Sony's Cinema line, which means it's specifically designed for pro filmmakers, rather than hybrid shooters targeted by the Alpha-labelled A7S III.
+There are certainly a lot of similarities between the FX3 and A7S III.
+Both are 12.1MP full-frame cameras that are compatible with Sony's E-Mount lenses and can shoot 4K/60p video.
+But the FX3 sits in Sony's Cinema line, which means it's specifically designed for pro filmmakers, rather than the hybrid shooters targeted by the Alpha-labelled A7S III.

-This means the FX3 loses the built-in electronic viewfinder (EVF) seen on its stablemate, but gains a supplied handle accessory that both improves its handling and boosts its audio options.
+This means the FX3 loses the built-in electronic viewfinder (EVF) seen on its sibling, but gains a supplied handle accessory that improves its handling and cleverly boosts its audio options.

-The removable handle (below), which slots into the FX3's multi-interface shoe, includes twin XLR/TRS terminals.
-These are the go-to standard for pro audio recording and gives it the same sound options as the Sony FX6, a much larger camera that costs $6,000 / £6,000 / AU$9,500.
+The FX3's removable handle (below), which slots into its multi-interface shoe, includes twin XLR/TRS jacks.
+These are the go-to standard for pro audio recording and gives it the same sound options as the Sony FX6, a much larger camera that costs a painful $6,000 / £6,000 / AU$9,500.

 - These are the best 4K cameras you can buy right now